Skip to main content

 }

-As we can see in this method of updating, we get an id and a DTO, the id will be of type ID and the DTO of type DTO.
-What kind of typing is this, in this method being generic, we don't define it.
+As we see in this update method we receive an id and a DTO, the id will be of type ID and the DTO of type DTO.
+What kind of typing is this?
+In this method, being generic, we do not define it.
 But when we use this class, we will give it typing.

 Decorators